gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 When an Association is multihomed there are multiple paths between Endpoints.
 The selection of the specific path to be used at a certain time belongs to SCTP protocol that will decide according to
 {{RFC9260}}.
-The Protection Operator shall not influence the path selection algorithm, actually the Protection Operator will not even know what path is being used.
+The Chunk Protection Operator shall not influence the path selection algorithm, actually the Chunk Protection Operator will not even know what path is being used.

 The Replay window for the DTLS Sequence Number will need to take into